• Join

 Since our creation in 1967 (as the Younger Members' Committee), we have developed a range of events to encourage networking and early career member involvement with IOM3.
 Our greatest successes to date include the Young Persons' Lecture Competition, Matopoly, Art Lecture, Road to Chartership and Professional Development events, Future Materials Conference and Materially Challenged.
 Building on our past success, we aim to continue to provide more events in the future, including regular informal networking opportunities along with new skills seminars, conferences and regional events.

-Student & Early Career Professional Development Resources
+Student & Early Career Hub

 Meet the SEC Committee